-You can't have a wedding without a venue, what venue is honestly up to you though.
-Be it a stately house, a modern hotel or in the middle of a forest park there are certain logistics that you have to consider before you put down the deposit.
+You can't have a wedding without a venue; what venue is honestly up to you, though.
+Be it a stately house, a modern hotel, or in the middle of a forest park, you have to consider particular logistics before putting down the deposit.
 We give you a rundown of the 30 questions you should ask your venue before booking!

 Costs and Payment

 How much will it cost, and how is that broken up?

 - From the beginning, it's essential to get a clear and concise outline of everything you're paying for when you book the venue.
 Even better, get it in writing!
 Not only does this mean you're avoiding being blindsided by hidden costs, but it allows you to compare venues before setting anything in stone.